Jonathan Schoop Player Props: Tigers vs. Rangers

 Jonathan Schoop At The Plate

-- In 47 games played this year, he has not hit a home run.
+- In 48 games played this season, he has not gone deep.

-- Schoop has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this season, Schoop has picked up an RBI, with more than one RBI once.

-- He has scored at least once 11 times this season (23.4%), including one multi-run game.
+- In 11 of 48 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.